8 Ways You’re a Better Person After Having Kids

 I couldn’t imagine being as tired as I was and also having to take care of my little guy, too.
 I couldn’t believe how brave she was.
 She told me her grandmother had died so she needed to visit the Midwest for a funeral.
 Because of all the delays on her way home, she took the 4-hour flight back in the middle of the night with her baby in tow.

 He slept in her arms for the first half of the flight and then got fussy.
 His fussiness woke me up and I looked over to see an exhausted mom trying her best to settle him down before he woke too many others up.
-She apologized when she saw me look over to her, but I told her not to worry.
+She apologized when she saw me look over at her, but I told her not to worry.
 I understood this situation wasn’t her fault at all.

 Before becoming a mom, I would have been livid.
 I would have been upset that a mom would dare to bring a baby on a plane, much less let that baby cry.
 I understand now that she had an incredibly well-behaved son and she was blessed that he slept at all.
 Many babies wouldn’t have been so good.